ShayanSpiel/ShayanSpiel/README.md

 ---

-Building in public, but mostly building the systems behind it.
+Building systems where the work does not disappear after it is done.